shopware5/SwagEssentials/Caching/README.md

 <parameter key="swag_essentials.caching_enable_search">1</parameter>
 ```

-Also each of these resouces can have an individual TTL (caching time):
+Also each of these resources can have an individual TTL (caching time):

 ```
 <!-- TTL configs -->